Cloud and clear: Tencent draws on gaming tech to lift B2B cloud ambitions

 Tencent Cloud seeks partners in South Korea, Southeast Asia for overseas expansion

-(Reporting by Pei Li in Shenzhen and Brenda Goh in Shanghai; Editing by Christopher Cushing)
+(Reporting by Pei Li in Shenzhen and Brenda Goh in Shanghai; editing by Christopher Cushing and Jason Neely)

 ((Pei.Li@thomsonreuters.com; +86 18810385187;))